 "Moments of grace are short lived in the world of man."

 You have skills and they are needed.
 It's a good time to shift our thinking about 'labor' to 'work we've always wanted to do'...or to put it another way: the work we were meant to do.
 Those things we dreamed of doing and need to focus some time on when we feel the least bit down.
 Write, paint, sing...join or start a community project or garden.
 Lend your talents to your city or hometown.
 Engage locally.
 If you feel your talents in organizing and planning are going to waste, plan meetings and gather concerned citizens to a cause.
-I can guarantee you will not be alone in your concern.
+I can guarantee you will not be alone in your concerns.

 My advice during election time is to tune out the radio, TV and seek information in places you never thought to seek it before.
 Just because it is easy to turn on the television or a radio doesn't mean what is coming out of it is right or good.
-You can choose to clean and clear the media sludge in your mind that gets left there by corporations pimping goods to all us obedient pharma dumpsters or greedy politicians and their consumer guilt trips.
+You can choose to clean and clear the media sludge in your mind that gets left there by corporations pimping goods to all of us obedient pharma dumpsters or greedy politicians and their consumer guilt trips.
 I chose to get rid of my television almost two years ago and I began to focus on what I loved to do.
 My mind and my life changed for the better...no gadget, car, political party or pill can do that.

-You can choose not to listen to idle gossip and drama between people who would rather not be above their little ego's reality TV show dictates.
+You can choose not to listen to idle gossip and drama between people who would rather not be above their ego's reality TV show dictates.
 Choose to be tired of molehills becoming mountains while the rich get richer, the middle class disappears and the Gulf is dying.
 Choose to be tired of no talent, bubble-headed heiresses slowly morphing into poisonous role models while parents weren't paying attention to what their kids were watching because they were too busy listening to a bubble-headed politician that wants to ban literature.

 Yes, I'm referring to Palin.
-What she isn't bright enough to figure out is the little first amendment blow back that's such a pisser for Neocons but good for book sales...if you want to read a really great book, just pick one from a banned book list.
+What she isn't bright enough to figure out is the little first amendment blowback that's such a pisser for Neocons but good for book sales...if you want to read a really great book, just pick one from a banned book list.
 (Aunt Gabby says: have fun kids!)

 I've heard it said it takes a village to raise a child...and too often, the village has allowed the TV to be the babysitter.
 But haven't we become the children to an extent?
 Do we no longer have a village?
 I challenge all who read this to spend a week away from the television, radio, internet and reconnect with your kids and young family members.
 More importantly for them in the long run, reconnect with nature, a good book...reconnect with yourself!
 The slick, pretty, screaming heads on the screen will tell you nothing more...and they will keep selling until they buy you out of what's left of your own mind.

 How important would television be if humankind experienced an economic collapse tomorrow?
-What if we don't remember how to fall back on our own thinking, were never taught to rely on our own wits or never allowed any of our true abilities to shine out?
+What if we don't remember how to fall back on our own thinking, were never taught to rely on our own wits or never allowed any of our true abilities to shine?
 I've often wondered what some Wall Street bankers wanted to be when they grew up; that is, if their paths hadn't already been chosen.
-It's historical fact that during the Great Depression, many bankers jumped out of windows to their death because they ruined the economy and the lives of millions...or could it be it was because they lost their own shirts?
+It's a historical fact that during the Great Depression, many bankers jumped out of windows to their death because they ruined the economy and the lives of millions...or could it be it was because they lost their own shirts?
 I guess we'll never know but the difference now is that these swine jump with golden parachutes.

 So what do you have?
 When you think for yourself, go with your gut and trust your heart...what you will have are those things 'corporate persons' do not and they and no one else can never take from you: